VaclavDedik/jboss-seam/examples/seamdiscs/readme.txt

 SeamDiscs Example
 =================================

-This example runs on JBoss AS 4.2.2.GA or later and Tomcat with Embedded JBoss.
+This example runs on JBoss AS 4.2.2.GA or later as an EAR and Tomcat with Embedded JBoss as a WAR.

 Visit http://localhost:8080/seam-discs (on JBoss AS) or http://localhost:8080/jboss-seam-discs (on Tomcat).